 such as ‘Louis XIV’ & ‘White Henryi.’

-a is a beautiful white trumpet with a pink reverse.
-Its silvery leaves are lovely even before its regal crown of sweet-scented flowers appears, the first fragrant trumpeets in the garden each year!
+Lilium regale is a beautiful white trumpet with a pink reverse.
+Its silvery leaves are lovely even before its regal crown of sweet-scented flowers appears, the first fragrant trumpets in the garden each year!

 3 to 4 ft, late June to early July.